 Nope.
 People come and go throughout the year.
 It is not a competition, but if the pilgrim completes the last 100km to Santiago, he receives an official “Compostela” or certification from the Roman Catholic Church which verifies his completion of this sacred journey.

-Yes – in one “way”… Last year, Mikey and his father, Frank, completed the Camino Frances (the French Camino route) from Saint-Jean-Pied-de-Port in France to Santiago.
+Yes – a few times.
+In 2016, Mikey and his father, Frank, completed the Camino Frances (the French Camino route) from Saint-Jean-Pied-de-Port in France to Santiago.
 It was a hard, but enjoyable journey.
-This year, Mikey is going solo and walking the Camino del Norte or Northern Camino from Irun, Spain to Santiago.
-This route follows the northern coast of Spain and is completely different with the exception of its destination, Santiago de Compostela.
+In 2017, Mikey went solo and walked the Camino del Norte or Northern Camino from Irun, Spain to Santiago.
+This route followed the northern coast of Spain and is completely different with the exception of its destination, Santiago de Compostela.
+In 2018, Mikey hiked a third camino (Camino de la Plata), but it was from the Southern tip of Spain to Santiago de Compostela and was yet another variation on the same theme.

 (Oh, and some more!)